Quilt Top and Backing Preparation:

 When measuring the quilt top, accuracy is key.
 Double-checking the dimensions and ensuring precise calculations will help provide an accurate estimate for materials and labor, giving you confidence in the final result.
 You don’t have to crawl around on the floor to try and measure your quilt top — just bring it into the shop and use our big table.
 Having an accurate estimate in advance makes it easier to talk about your project over the phone.
 That will save you time when you arrive.

 There are a lot of choices to be made, and it’s wise to take the time required to plan properly.
-For that reason, we do not publish prices without seeing the project first.
+For that reason, we do not quote firm prices without seeing the project first.
 If you have trouble scheduling an appointment, you can email or text pictures to us and we can start the process from there.

 Preparing your Quilt